merry-mouse/database_rest_api/README.md

 pip install -r requirements.txt
 ```

-6. Set up a PostgreSQL database using Docker:
+6. Set up a PostgreSQL database using Docker.
+   You can change your pasword db name and port.
+   But it is important to use the same variables in _database.py_ file:

 ```
 docker run --name kittens-postgres -e POSTGRES_PASSWORD=password -p 5432:5432 -d postgres